Patilswapnil324/flight-price-prediction/README.md

 # flight-price-prediction

-This Involves  Data Analysis & visualization for Flight Price of Indian Airlines and also testing out the best Model for the regression analysis.
+This Involves  Data Analysis & visualization for Flight Prices of Indian Airlines and also testing out the best Model for the regression analysis.

 Features